How to Smoke Pork Ribs Using the 3-2-1 Method

 A quick Google search for smoked ribs will show you a bunch of different ways to cook them.
 For a smoking newbie, like myself, it can be overwhelming!
 I have a trusty mini cookbook that came with my smoker, and it has a recipe called 3-2-1 ribs, and it piqued my interest.
 It seemed simple enough, and promised fall off the bone tender ribs.
 Here’s the basics:

-- The second hour, you’re “steaming” the meat, which makes it incredibly moist.
+- The next 2 hours, you’re “steaming” the meat, which makes it incredibly moist.

 - The last hour, you’re basting and glazing the meat with a bbq sauce of your choice.